Robert R. Merhige Jr.: Retirement, death and legacy

 Merhige retired from the federal bench on June 8, 1998, and joined the law firm of Hunton & Williams in Richmond with a practice focusing on mediation.
 Merhige died on February 18, 2005, at Virginia Commonwealth University Medical College of Virginia in Richmond after undergoing open heart surgery.

-One recollection has him faithfully at a dry cleaners every Friday at the appointed hour of 8:00 am.
+One recollection has him faithfully at a dry cleaners every Friday at the opening time of 8:00 am.
 Though the attendant was always late, he persisted, saying that, "Unbelievable, the control this woman has over a federal judge!"

 In 2008, the new federal courthouse in Richmond (to which the district and bankruptcy courts and probation office moved) was named to honor Merhige and Spottswood Robinson III, who fought many desegregation battles in Virginia before also becoming a distinguished federal judge.
 In 1993, the building where they had practiced as lawyers and judges was renamed the Lewis F. Powell Jr. United States Courthouse, after their longtime friend and colleague.
 The United States Court of Appeals for the Fourth Circuit continues to use that National Historic Landmark building.
 The Center for Environmental Studies at the University of Richmond School of Law is named in his honor, as is the moot court room.
 The William Taylor Muse Law Library at the University of Richmond holds his papers in its special collections.